Rockfish

 Ocean Salmon

-The recreational fishery for ocean salmon is open from April 2, 2022 through October 2, 2022.
-The daily bag and possession limit is 2 salmon of any species except coho, with a minimum size limit of 20 inches total length.
-No more than two daily bag limits may be in possession when on land.
+The daily bag and possession limit is 2 salmon of any species except coho (silver), which may not be taken or possessed.
+The salmon minimum size limit is 20 inches total length.
+No more than two daily bag limits may be possessed when on land.
 On a vessel in ocean waters, no person shall possess or bring ashore more than one daily bag limit.
+Salmon may not be filleted on any boat.

 Pacific Halibut